JavaScript Menu, DHTML Menu Powered By Milonic

 But if you want to build, buy or use your own CNCPC here are the Centroid Primary CNCPC requirements:

-1.)
+a.)
 The multi core PC CPU must have at least a SINGLE CORE minimum benchmark of 1500 (mills, routers, lasers plasma and now required for lathes as well).
 This is any one core of the multi cores rating.
 You can look up a single core CPU’s benchmark # using this web site.
 AVOID all Atom "Mobile" processors or equivalents.
 Don't mistake the Multi Core Bench mark for the Single Core benchmark of a given CPU.
 Use the link below for proper single core rating.
+The new Centroid CNC PC Tuner app will test the PC's performance for you and let you know if the PC is good for CNC control use.

 http://cpubenchmark.net/singleThread.html

-5.) an Ethernet port (not a USB to Ethernet adapter!)
+e.) an Ethernet port (not a USB to Ethernet adapter!), and update to latest hardware manufactures drivers.

-A discussion of affordable PC's that meet the requirements on the Centroid Tech Support Forum.
+A discussion of affordable PC's that meet the requirements on the Centroid Tech Support Forum: http://centroidcncforum.com/viewtopic.php?f=20&t=2794

 Step 2: Acorn Unboxing